 As discussed in Note 1, the Corporation is dependent upon the State Legislature appropriating funds to the LCTCS Board sufficient to make payments of base rental to the Corporation.
-The State of Louisiana the LCTCS Board and the Corporation entered into a Cooperative Endeavor Agreement dated June 1, 2008 pursuant to which the Commissioner of Administration agreed to include in the Executive Budget and request that the State Legislature provide funding for the payment of Base Rental pursuant to the Facilities Lease without any further obligations.
-Absent an appropriation by the Legislature sufficient to allow the LCTCS Board to make payments of base rent under the Facilities Lease, the Corporation will have no obligation to use any other of its funds to make payments of base rental.
-The Corporation receives 99.7% of its total revenues from appropriations made by the State of Louisiana Legislature.
+The State of Louisiana, the LCTCS Board and the Corporation entered into an Agreement dated June 1, 2008 pursuant to which the Commissioner of Administration agreed to include in the Executive Budget and request that the State Legislature provide funding for the payment of Base Rental pursuant to the Facilities Lease without any further obligations.
+Absent an appropriation by the Legislature sufficient to allow the LCTCS Board to make payments of base rent under the Facilities Lease, the Corporation will have no obligation to make payments under the Loan Agreement.
+The LCTCS Board is under no obligation to use any other of its funds to make payments of base rental.

-Note 7 - Due From LCTCS Board
+Note 7 - Due From Louisiana Delta Community College

-The Corporation and the LCTCS Board entered into a cooperative endeavor agreement in July, 2013 whereby the Corporation Advanced the LCTCS Board \$30,000 to acquire furniture, fixtures and equipment for the new Franklin parish campus.
-The LCTCS Board has agreed to reimburse the Corporation for such advance as part of the terms of the cooperative endeavor agreement.
+The Corporation and the College entered into a cooperative endeavor agreement in July, 2013 whereby the Corporation advanced the College \$30,000 to acquire furniture, fixtures and equipment.
+The College has agreed to reimburse the Corporation for such advance as part of the terms of the cooperative endeavor agreement.
+No funds were received from the College during 2014.